HumanSignal/label-studio-ml-backend/label_studio_ml/examples/yolo/README.md

 # Segmentation using `PolygonLabels`

-YOLO models provide segmentation detection, or also it's known as instance segmentation.
+YOLO models provide segmentation detection, also known as instance segmentation.
-Label Studio supports this task with the `PolygonLabels` control tag.
+Label Studio supports this with the `PolygonLabels` control tag.

 More info: https://docs.ultralytics.com/tasks/segment/